 A student who passes the written portion of the examination is told of any topics in which he/she performed poorly or in which her/his knowledge remains in doubt.
 He or she then has a week to ten days to prepare for the oral portion.
 However, the oral portion of the examination is not restricted to these topics: the examiners have the right to inquire about any part of the field of management.
 Each student chooses two members of his/her orals committee and the Department Coordinator chooses two members.
 A student should come to the oral portion of the examination prepared to talk for twenty minutes about her/his research interests.
 This presentation and the ensuing discussion are intended to help students to develop dissertation ideas.
 If failed, the examinations may be retaken only once, after an appropriate period of further study; the student must retake both the written and oral sections.
 The examination committee normally provides a failing student with a written statement of the reasons for failure.

-Following comprehensives, students will write a summer paper in the second summer of their residency that he/she intends to submit to a peer-reviewed journal.
-Students will be required to present their papers in a department seminar in the following Spring.
+Following comprehensives, students will write an original summer paper in the second summer of their residency that is of publishable quality and/or reflects the ideas he/she intends to pursue for the dissertation.
+Students will be required to present their summer papers in a department seminar in their third year

 After passing the comprehensive examination and completing the summer paper, a student chooses a dissertation committee and prepares a written dissertation proposal.
 A dissertation committee consists of at least three members: normally two members represent management and one member represents another field.
 The student designates one member of the dissertation committee as chairperson.